hieuhieu2202/SendNotif/README.md

 This project exposes a notification API for sending notifications with optional links and file attachments.
 Notifications are stored in a SQLite database so clients can retrieve missed messages even after server restarts.
+The database file is persisted on disk at `data/notifications.db`, allowing you to inspect it directly on the server.

 ## Run